 How to Sign Up

-Signing up to drive with Uber is the easy part.
-You simply check to see if Uber is active in your city.
+Want to sign up to drive with Uber?
+Here’s how. heck to see if Uber is active in your city.
 Then supply all the necessary information and check to ensure you have all the necessary requirements, as mentioned above.
-If so, simply sign up online.
+If so, sign up online.

 As I mentioned earlier, you should know if your account has been activated in a week or two.
 This is how long it takes to get your background check completed.
-After that, all you have to do is sign in and start driving!
+After that, sign in and start driving!

 Do you know anyone who drives with Uber?
 Have they been successful?
 Have you thought about driving with Uber?